 Your Legal Rights

-You have the right to talk to a lawyer before talking to an insurance adjuster.
+You have the right in Washington State to talk to an experienced truck accident lawyer before talking to an insurance adjuster.

 You need to be careful, even when it seems very clear that the truck driver caused the wreck.
 Trucking companies respond immediately and aggressively to crashes.
-We strongly suggest you get your own attorney to protect you and your family.
+If you have been involved in a Seattle truck crash we strongly suggest you get your own truck accident lawyer to protect you and your family.

-You have the right to chose where, and how, your vehicle is repaired.
+You have the right to choose where, and how, your vehicle is repaired.

 The odds are that your vehicle is a total loss.
 But often people will find that the insurance company recommends repair, and suggests a “preferred” auto repair shop.
 You are under no obligation to use the insurance company mechanics.